 Maintain physical distancing: Keeping 1.5 metres of distance between each person where possible can minimise risk of infection spreading through your service.
 While this is unlikely to be achievable in groups of children, it should be the aim for adults in the centre during all interactions.
 Face coverings or masks are recommended for adults when physical distancing is not possible.

 Face coverings: In early childhood education settings however, staff can choose whether or not they wish to wear a mask while working with children.
-When staff are working in other areas of the centre they are expected to wear masks, for example while working on reception.
+When staff are working in other areas of the centre they are expected to wear masks, for example while working on reception, staff rooms or screening temperatures.
 Parents and carers are also expected to wear face coverings when picking up and dropping off children.

 Reduce interactions: Reduce contact or avoid unnecessary mixing of cohorts.
 This can be achieved with staggered arrival and departure times and increased space between activities.
 Consider more activities with smaller groups of children and utilising indoor and outdoor spaces where possible, while maintaining staff ratios.